lcassiano/akamai-opensearch/README.md

 # Linode for Akamai Datastream v2

-The project intends to provide a easy way to setup Dashboards in [Akamai Cloud Computing](https://www.linode.com/) to make more easy to integrate with Akamai products like SIEM integration and [Datastream v2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2).
+The project intends to provide a easy way to setup Dashboards in [Akamai Cloud Computing](https://www.linode.com/) to make more easy to integrate with Akamai products like "SIEM integration"(Next release) and [Datastream v2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2).

 1. Linode.
     Build, run, and secure your cloud workloads on Akamai Connected Cloud, a massively distributed edge and cloud platform.
 [Sign up](https://login.linode.com/signup) today.